monsoonmaelstrom/book2/book2.md

 Once we walk through the door, Liam locks it behind us.

-“Just wait here a second,” I say to Alex and Davy as Liam begins ascending the stairs and disarming the trip wires.
+“Wait here a second,” I say to Alex and Davy as Liam begins ascending the stairs and disarming the trip wires.
 “Okay, you can go now,” I tell them once he’s done all four.

 Liam hands me the key as we walk past him and he sets about rearming them.